oceanprotocol/ocean.js/docs/quickstart_simple.md

 This section describes how to create a datatoken, host a dataset and consume the data using the simplest flow.

-Here are the the steps.
+Here are the the steps:

 1. Initialize services
 2. Create a new node.js project